ajacobm/veritasgraph/README.md

 ![image](assets/UI.png)

 ## Environment
-I'm using Ollama ( llama3.1) on Windows and  Ollama (nomic-text-embed) for text embeddings
+I'm using Ollama ( llama3.1) on Windows / Linux and  Ollama (nomic-text-embed) for text embeddings

 Please don't use WSL if you use LM studio for embeddings because it will have issues connecting to the services on Windows (LM studio)